grafana/plugin-tools/packages/create-plugin/templates/app/README.md

 ## What are Grafana app plugins?

-App plugins can let you create a custom out-of-the-box monitoring experience by custom pages, nested datasources and panel plugins.
+App plugins can let you create a custom out-of-the-box monitoring experience by custom pages, nested data sources and panel plugins.

-## Getting started
+## Get started

 {{#if hasBackend}}-- INSERT BACKEND GETTING STARTED --{{/if}}
 -- INSERT FRONTEND GETTING STARTED --